 We will be the operating standard for reinsurance in Africa and Asia.

 Not one of many options.
 The standard.
 The infrastructure layer every insurer, MGA, and broker on these two continents runs on.
-We are building it because it does not yet exist — and the cost of its absence is measured in billions of dollars that belong to the people it should reach.
+We are building it because it does not yet exist — and the cost of its absence is measured in billions.

 The problem we are solving